Recover failed YB-TServer and YB-Master

-NoteIn this scenario you have a N-node setup, with replication factor (RF)=3.
+The following sample steps demonstrate how to recover a process if you have a N-node setup with replication factor (RF)=3.

-If the node failure is a permanent failure, for the yb-tserver, simply starting another yb-tserver process on the new node is sufficient.
-It’ll join the cluster and load-balancer will automatically take the new yb-tserver into consideration and start rebalancing tablets to it.
+If a node has experienced a permanent failure on a YB-TServer, you should start another YB-TServer process on a new node.
+This node will join the cluster, and the load balancer will automatically take the new YB-TServer into consideration and start rebalancing tablets to it.

-If a new yb-master needs to be started to replace a failed master, the master quorum needs to be updated.
+If a new YB-Master needs to be started to replace a failed one, the master quorum needs to be updated.

-Suppose, the original yb-masters were n1, n2, n3.
-And n3 needs to be replaced with a new yb-master n4.
-Then you'll use the
+Suppose, the original YB-Masters were n1, n2, n3.
+And n3 needs to be replaced with a new YB-Master n4.
+Then you need to use the

 ./bin/yb-admin -master_addresses n1:7100,n2:7100 change_master_config REMOVE_SERVER n3 7100 ./bin/yb-admin -master_addresses n1:7100,n2:7100 change_master_config ADD_SERVER n4 7100

-The TServers' in-memory state will automatically learn of the new master after the
+The YB-TServer's in-memory state automatically learns of the new master after the

-ADD_SERVER step, and will not need a restart.
+ADD_SERVER step and does not need a restart.

-But you should also update the config file of all yb-tserver processes which specifies the master addresses to reflect the new quorum (n1, n2, n4).
+You should update the configuration file of all YB-TServer processes which specifies the master addresses to reflect the new quorum of n1, n2, n4.

 This is to handle the case if the